 Most of the Māori land purchased by the government was leased or sold to settlers who established stations to graze sheep and, in some cases, cattle.
 From 1862 settlers were able to buy land directly from Māori.

-Many of these stations were thousands, and even tens of thousands, of acres (0.4 hectares) in size.
-Most were located in Central Hawke’s Bay and north towards Wairoa.
+Many of these stations were thousands, and even tens of thousands, of acres (an acre is approximately 0.4 hectares) in size.
+Most were located in Central Hawke’s Bay and in the north towards Wairoa.
 Forest-covered southern Hawke’s Bay was largely unsettled by Europeans until the 1870s.

 Fences were rare on the early pastoral stations, and many settlers could not or would not stop their sheep wandering onto other stations and Māori land without permission.
 Māori sometimes refused to return offending sheep until their owner paid money for the grass they had eaten.
 When John Harding’s sheep strayed onto George Cooper’s farm in 1863, Cooper’s brief note conveyed his annoyance: ‘I beg to give you notice that I have two of your rams … and that unless you remove them within 48 hours from the receipt of this notice I shall castrate the same.’1

 Large-scale pastoralists soon dominated the region’s farming economy, and smaller operators found it difficult to buy decent land.
-When even small blocks of land were offered for sale they were often snapped up by station owners.
+Even small blocks of land offered for sale were often snapped up by station owners.
 The ambitious but cash-poor had to work on stations and try to save enough money out of wages to buy their own property.
 Between 1892 and 1935 the government purchased parts of 56 stations, totalling 107,154 hectares, under the Land for Settlements acts to subdivide into small farms.

 Settling the Seventy Mile Bush